 American Indian Studies

-The American Indian Studies (AIS) Program provides the opportunity for ALL students, of any and all cultures, to learn American Indian history, literature, art, and language from a Native perspective.
-Both Ojibwe and Dakota languages are offered at Harding High School.
+American Indian Studies (AIS) provides the opportunity for students to learn American Indian history, literature, art, and language from a Native perspective.
+Ojibwe and Dakota languages are offered at Harding High School.
 All AIS classes meet district and state content standards, and have been developed as rigorous, culturally competent courses.
 AIS provides cultural learning opportunities for students through field trips and guest speakers/performers.

-Through collaboration with the Saint Paul Indian Education Program, we offer additional support for American Indian students, including attendance and grade monitoring, college and career exploration, tutoring, and Support class.
+Through collaboration with the Saint Paul Indian Education Program, we offer additional support for American Indian students.

 Ojibwe Language Level 1, 2, and 3 (College credit offered for Level 3 through Fond du Lac Tribal College)